 As a professor, he teaches courses in Legal Analysis, Research, and Communications (LARC) and Advanced Legal Research.
 During his career, he has also produced a significant quantity of publications.
 Along with Professor Brandon Quarles, he is the coauthor of Researching Texas Law (3d ed.
 2012) and Specialized Topics in Texas Legal Research (2005), both published by William S. Hein & Co., Inc. Researching Texas Law serves as the principal research textbook in all of the research classes at Baylor.
 Cordon and Quarles have also coauthored book chapters on Texas practice materials as well as historical Texas legal information.

-Cordon frequently contributes to a variety of other publications.
-He has published articles in such publications as Law Library Journal and Baylor Law Review.
-He has served as principal author of more than 1,200 encyclopedic essays for such publications as West's Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, and the International Directory of Business Biographies.
+Cordon frequently contributes to a variety of other sources.
+His articles have appeared in such publications as Law Library Journal and Baylor Law Review.
+He has served as principal author of more than 1,500 essays for West's Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
 He also regularly serves on editorial review and advisory boards.

 He has been active as a university faculty leader, serving as the chairman of the Faculty Senate in 2007-08, as the chairman of the University Committee on Committees, and as the member of more than a dozen campus-wide committees and work groups.
 He also serves as the chair of the Law School's Student Relations Committee.